UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

  * Prevent all access to the TSI's config and executable files.
-This is usually done by setting appropriate file permissions, and usually already taken care of during installation.
-See section `tsi_permissions`_.
+This is usually done by setting appropriate file permissions, and usually already taken care of during installation ( please see the section :ref:`tsi_permissions`).

  * Make sure only UNICORE/X can connect to the TSI.
-This is most reliably done by configuring SSL for the UNICORE/X to TSI communication.
-See section `tsi_ssl`_.
+This is most reliably done by configuring SSL for the UNICORE/X to TSI communication (please see the section :ref:`tsi_ssl`).

  * If SSL cannot be used, the UNICORE/X should run on a separate machine.